EGO-Tech/starbase-ships/rigger/README.md

 **NOTE:** `Nav` needs to be tuned more for accuracy.
 I recommend using it in conjunction with the compass.

-`Avoidance` will activates `Guides`.
+`Avoidance` will activate `Guides`.
 If the guides detect objects it will pitch the ship down and cut forwrd thurst.
 If `Autopilot` is activated, it will readjust and continue its flight.

 **NOTE:** There is very limited coverage of range finders for the crash avoidance system.
 It also hasn't been tested extensively. **Use at your own risk!**